Getting started

 This writes the CTF data

-stream file trace/stream
+stream file trace/stream.

-directory is now a complete
+The trace directory is now a complete

 CTF trace.